-'''

 Exception thrown in g()

 Exception thrown in A()

 '''

 The constructor of class A has a function try block with a member initializer.
-Function f()

-has a function try block.
+Function f() has a function try block.
 The main() function contains a try block.

 '''

 catch blocks (C++ only)

+catch block syntax

+>>-catch--(--exception declaration--)--{--statements--}-----><

 '''

-catch block syntax

->>-catch--(--exception_declaration--)--{--statements--}---->< exception_declaration).
+You can declare a handler to catch many types of exceptions.
+The allowable objects that a function can catch are declared in the parentheses following the catch keyword (the exception_declaration).
 You can catch objects of the fundamental types, base and derived class objects, references, and pointers to all of these types.
 You can also catch const and volatile types.
 The exception_declaration cannot be an incomplete type, or a reference or pointer to an incomplete type other than one of the following: